https://indianmasterminds.com

 SWACHH SURVEKSHAN ABHIYAN

-This initiative is a fine example of how community involvement can change the landscape in any field or project.
+This initiative is a fine example of how community involvement can change any field or project landscape.
 Launched in March of this year, it quickly blossomed into something remarkable.
 The self-help groups (SHGs) are primarily composed of women, as they are most effective when it comes to cleanliness.
 With 23 active SHGs across seven urban local bodies in the state, these women engaged in a comprehensive cleanliness drive.
 Trained and equipped, they became ambassadors of waste segregation, spreading awareness in schools, colleges, and commercial establishments.
 They urged their fellow citizens to embrace the principles of responsible waste management, emphasizing the importance of segregating waste into dry, wet, and hazardous categories.

-As Mr. Sherpa noted, “If we leave it solely to the government, it becomes a mere government task.
+Mr. Sherpa noted, “If we leave it solely to the government, it becomes a mere government task.
 But when the community is involved, they feel a sense of ownership.
 This is why there is now a growing conversation about a holistic, community-driven approach.
 Women, in particular, have proven to be incredibly effective within the SHGs.”

 The SHGs took this to heart.
 They organized door-to-door campaigns, monitoring garbage collection vehicles, and vigilantly patrolling their neighborhoods to catch litterbugs who thought they could escape under the cover of darkness.
 Their presence transformed the very culture of cleanliness in Sikkim.
 However, the initiative wasn’t without its hurdles.
 Some remained resistant to change, clinging to old habits.
 The SHGs faced moments of frustration, but they pressed on, driven by their mission.